 Marrero, on the West Bank of the Mississippi River, is home to the Barataria Preserve of Jean Lafitte National Historical Park & Preserve.
 This beautiful area offers bayous, swamps, marshes and forests with eight miles of boardwalks and hard trails to explore!
 See beautiful marsh plants like lilies and orchids.
 It is the perfect spot for viewing wetland wildlife like turtles, alligators, herons and more.
-Marrero also boasts one the most unique venues in Louisiana, Bayou Barn, an open air rustic barn and dance hall.
+Marrero also boasts one of the most unique venues in Louisiana, Bayou Barn, an open-air rustic barn and dance hall.
 And, you can even catch a NOLA Gold Rugby game at Shaw Stadium!

 In addition to Marrero’s scenic side, it is a vibrant residential and commercial community featuring hotels, restaurants, and venues hosting corporate and leisure visitors.